Direct probing of the simulation complexity of open quantum many-body dynamics: Formulation of open quantum dynamics

 where $||H_1|| = ||H_2|| = 1$ and $\lambda_1^2+\lambda_2^2 = 1$, with $H_1$ and $H_2$ is the matrix representation of the superoperator.
 In analogy with the operator $H_{\text{eff}}$ in Eq.~\ref{eq:Heff}, the time evolution of the vectorised density matrix can be written as

 The derivation then proceeds by applying a first-order Trotter decomposition, as an example

 which adopts the same form as in the quantum jump situation.
-In Appendix~\ref{app:totalerror}, $K$th-order Trotter decomposition is applied.
+In Supplementary Section~\ref{app:totalerror}, $K$th-order Trotter decomposition is applied.
 The dynamics of the vectorised state is then approximated as alternating applications of unitary operations and operations derived from the QITE approach.